Filter sensitive table data using row filters and column masks

 To create a row filter, you write a function (UDF) to define the filter policy and then apply it to a table.
 Each table can have only one row filter.
 A row filter accepts zero or more input parameters where each input parameter binds to one column of the corresponding table.

 You can apply a row filter using Catalog Explorer or SQL commands.
-The Catalog Explorer instructions assume that you have already created a function and that it is registered in Unity Catalog.
+The Catalog Explorer instructions assume that you have already created a function and registered it in Unity Catalog.
 The SQL instructions include examples of creating a row filter function and applying it to a table.

 To remove the filter from the table, click fx Row filter and click Remove.